eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/2020-03-05-Fix-BlackScreen-Windows10-Bootcamp-Mid2012.md

 The Macbook Pro Mid 2012 "13 (non-retina), is aguably one of the most versatile models released by Apple.
 Not only does it offer a wide possiblity of upgradability; it also offers built-in ports without needing to buy those external dongles.
 With 2 USB ports, a Lightning Cable port, an Ethernet port, a Firewire 800 port, a Headphone jack, and SD Card slot, I could attest that this model is definitely designed for PROs!
 The device is indeed very flexible with most of the important parts being easily replacable/upgradable.
 As a matter of fact, with a few upgrades the device can still be upto par with todays standards.

 At the time of this writing, I have went along to upgrade my machine by replacing the original 2 x 2Gb DDR3 RAMs with 2 x 8Gb DDR RAMs to get a maximum of 16Gb memory.
 I also switched out the orignal HDD with to an SSD to increase processing speed.
-Lastly, I've also went along to buy a bracket or "caddy case", to replace the optical drive with additional storage.
+Lastly, I've also went along to buy a bracket or "caddy case" to replace the optical drive with additional storage.

 #### Bootcamping this Device